psoukie/psoukie.github.io/_notes/Roadmap.md

 I was intrigued by some recent developments in writing web pages, such as digital gardens, which has prompted me to go back and resurrect my website.
 This way, I could also move my more recent writing away from a proprietary, commercial site back to my own website.

-I started by by forking a _Notenote.link_ on GitHub, which is in turn a fork of _Simply Jekyll_ because I wanted something compatible with _Obsidian_.
+At first, I experimented with _Notenote.link_, which is in turn a fork of _Simply Jekyll_, because I wanted something compatible with _Obsidian_.
 At the same time though, I am not crazy about the idiosyncratic syntax of _Simply Jekyll_ and also, to make things like images work smoothly, it is better to switch _Obsidian_ to use Markdown links for images and links instead of its own short syntax.

 ## Workflow